gio-shara-code/crush-it-server/README.md

 If you are in the right directory, you will see these files:

-LICENSE                 README.md               node_modules            package.json            src
-Procfile                dist                    package-lock.json       request.rest            tsconfig.json
+- LICENSE
+- README.md
+- package.json
+- Procfile
+- dist
+- package-lock.json
+- request.rest
+- tsconfig.json

+2. Install dependencies

+> npm install

+After executing this command you will see this folder: **node_modules**.
+In this file there are bunch of dependencies for starting your server.

+3. Start the server

+> npm start

+This command starts the nodejs server.